Feature Matrix

 | GDPR Compliance | ||

-Data as of February 2026.
-Features based on publicly available information from vendor websites and documentation.
+Data as of January 2026.
+Features based on publicly available information and vendor documentation.

 Strengths & Weaknesses